AlecBenzer/alecbenzer.github.com/_posts/2019-01-22-dont-checkout-master.md

 * Need to pull in changes from master? `git merge origin/master` (usually after a `git fetch origin`; or just do `git pull origin master` in one step)
 * Need to start a new branch based on master? `git branch my-new-branch origin/master`

-Sometimes we need more direct access to the content at master.
-E.g., maybe we want to just do a build at master, without necessarily starting a new topic branch.
+Sometimes you need more direct access to the content at master.
+E.g., maybe you want to just do a build at master, without necessarily starting a new topic branch.

-We can do this using [detached heads](https://git-scm.com/docs/git-checkout#_detached_head).
+You can do this using [detached heads](https://git-scm.com/docs/git-checkout#_detached_head).
 In addition to checking out branches, git lets you check out arbitrary commits.
 So you can just checkout a remote tracking branch directly, with `git checkout